wangz10/ModelGenerator/docs/docs/usage/index.md

 The full configuration including all defaults and user-specified arguments will always be saved for each run.
 This file changes location depending on logger, but will be in `logs/lightning_logs/your-experiment/config.yaml` by default, or if using wandb `logs/config.yaml`.
-Even if ModelGenerator defaults change, simply using `mgen fit --config your/logged/config.yaml` will always reproduce the experiment.
+Even if AIDO.ModelGenerator defaults change, simply using `mgen fit --config your/logged/config.yaml` will always reproduce the experiment.

 ### Example